 - 'Supporting Commercial operators in Worcestershire'– Worcestershire County Council continue to work with commercial operators to ensure Worcestershire is an appealing place to invest and operate.

-- Working with mobile operators – Worcestershire County Council recognise the importance of mobile phone connectivity in and around the county, recognising that existing 2G, 3G and 4G services can be improved across the county; whether that be improving coverage or optimising the network when it is available.
+- Working with mobile operators – Worcestershire County Council recognises the importance of mobile phone connectivity in and around the county, acknowledging that existing 2G, 3G and 4G services can be improved across the county; whether that be improving coverage or optimising the network when it is available.
 The County Council and Worcestershire LEP have worked with supplier AWTG to undertake a series of drive and static trials in the spring of 2017.
 Having understood the outcome of these trials we have engaged with the four major mobile network operators EE, 02, Three and Vodafone; working with them to understand and overcome challenges locally.
 These conversations have already delivered positive responses in the county, with optimisation taking place and new sites being investigated.
 All four operators continue positive engagement with us and we welcome their ongoing support.
+We aim to conduct further trails in Summer 2019, to review new developments and progress since 2017.